Overview of Photosensitization

-Photosensitivity where the pathogenesis is unknown or the photodynamic agent is not identified is classified as type IV.
+Photosensitivity in which the pathogenesis is unknown or the photodynamic agent is not identified is classified as type IV.
 One such example involved a case of primary photosensitivity in cattle presumed to be caused by Thlaspi arvense (field pennycress), even though field pennycress has not been reported to cause photosensitization.
 Outbreaks of photosensitization have been reported in cattle exposed to water-damaged alfalfa hay, moldy straw, and foxtail-orchardgrass hay.
 These cases were suspected to be hepatogenous in origin.
 Ranunculus bulbosus (buttercup) has also been presumed to be a cause of hepatogenous photosensitization.
 Other plants associated with photosensitization include winter wheat (cattle), Medicago spp (alfalfa), Brassica spp (mustards), and Kochia scoparia (fireweed).
 Many of these plants are believed to be type I photosensitizers.
 Forages such as oats, wheat, and red clover have been suspected in cases of photosensitization and may be associated with specific environmental conditions such as heavy rainfall.

 Dermatologic signs associated with photosensitivity are similar regardless of the cause.
 Photosensitive animals are photophobic immediately when exposed to sunlight and appear agitated and uncomfortable.
 They may scratch or rub lightly pigmented, exposed areas of skin (eg, ears, eyelids, muzzle).
 Lesions initially appear in white-haired, nonpigmented, or hairless areas such as the nose and udder.
 However, severe phylloerythrinemia and bright sunlight can induce typical skin lesions, even in black-coated animals.
 Erythema develops rapidly and is soon followed by edema.
 If exposure to light stops at this stage, the lesions soon resolve.
 When exposure is prolonged, lesions may progress to include vesicle and bulla formation, serum exudation, ulceration, scab formation, and skin necrosis.
 The final stage involves skin sloughing.
 In cattle, and especially in deer, exposure of the tongue while licking may result in glossitis, characterized by ulceration and deep necrosis.
 Irrespective of coat color, cattle may develop epiphora, corneal edema, and blindness.